pingcap/docs-tidb-operator/en/restore-from-s3.md

 The restore method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
 For the underlying implementation, [TiDB Lightning TiDB-backend](https://docs.pingcap.com/tidb/stable/tidb-lightning-backends#tidb-lightning-tidb-backend) is used to perform the restore.

+TiDB Lightning is a tool used for fast full import of large amounts of data into a TiDB cluster.
+It is used to read data from local disks, Google Cloud Storage (GCS) or Amazon S3.
 TiDB Lightning supports three backends: `Importer-backend`, `Local-backend`, and `TiDB-backend`.
+In this document, `TiDB-backend` is used.
 For the differences of these backends and how to choose backends, see [TiDB Lightning Backends](https://docs.pingcap.com/tidb/stable/tidb-lightning-backends).
 To import data using `Importer-backend` or `Local-backend`, see [Import Data](restore-data-using-tidb-lightning.md).

+## User scenarios

+You can use the restore solution introduced in this document if you need to export the backup data from S3 to a TiDB cluster, with the following requirements:

+- To restore data with lower resource usage and lower network bandwidth usage.
+A restore speed of 50 GB/h is acceptable.
+- To import data into the cluster with ACID appliance.
+- The TiDB cluster can still provide services during the restore process.

 ## Prerequisites

+Before you perform the data restore, you need to prepare the restore environment and get the required database account privileges.

+### Prepare the restore environment

 1. Download [`backup-rbac.yaml`](https://github.com/pingcap/tidb-operator/blob/master/manifests/backup/backup-rbac.yaml) and execute the following command to create the role-based access control (RBAC) resources in the `test2` namespace: